Summer: (Sept-April) Frequent rain and thunderstorms; days and nights are very hot, but cooling off after rain spells.

 Day 7: South Luangwa National Park

 Today is a chance to drive or walk through the ebony groves.
 Or you may decide this is an ideal day to explore the Nsefu Sector of the park, depending on season, possibly on extended day-long game drives.
-Nsefu Camp – Tent (Fully Inclusive)
+Nsefu Camp – Tent (B,L,D)

 Day 8: South Luangwa National Park / Livingstone

 This morning you will be transferred back to Mfuwe Airport for your scheduled charter flight to Lusaka, and then on to Livingstone.
 The luggage allowance is 15kg per person in soft squashable bags.
 The overall travel time is approx 3 hours depending on the aircraft utilized and the stopover time in Lusaka.
 On arrival at Livingstone airport, you are met and taken to a water taxi for the ride directly to the Royal Livingstone Hotel jetty, where staff are waiting for you.
 The Royal Livingstone Hotel is an elegant 5-star hotel in an unrivalled setting overlooking the Victoria Falls.
 The 173 rooms, with their hand-carved mahogany furniture, have an African feel with eastern overtones.
 All have a balcony or patio with views of the mature acacia trees, lawns and river.
 The hotel has a superb restaurant, large pool, pool bar and small casino.
 A splendid large wooden deck affords sweeping views of the falls, ideal for cocktails at sunset.
 As the hotel is actually in the Zambezi National Park, park fees are included so you can visit the falls as much as you would like during your stay.
 There are a range of excursions available including sunset boat cruises, local village tours, game drives, helicopter flips and various adventure options.
 Massages can either be enjoyed outside with a view over the river, or in the privacy of your room.
 The Royal Livingstone Hotel – Luxury Room (B)